Tuponia brevirostris

 This

-genus contains two very small bugs which are recent arrivals to the UK
+genus contains three very small bugs which are recent arrivals to

 small black spots.